Aftermarket Packaging Introduction

 Consistent and proper identification of our products is not only necessary from a basic identity standpoint, but is also a vital legal requirement.
 Dana identification will be applied to a variety of product materials in many application techniques, including packages, attached labels, laser etchings, castings, etc. For information regarding Product Marking, click here.

 Requests for print files, new package design, or any questions regarding packaging, product identification, or these guidelines should be directed to the Aftermarket Marketing Department.
-The following pages establish packaging standards for the following Dana Brands: Spicer, Victor Reinz, Thompson, Glaser, Tru-Cool, GWB, SVL, and Transejes.
+The following pages establish packaging standards for the following Dana Brands: Spicer, Victor Reinz, Thompson, Glaser, Tru-Cool, GWB, SVL, Transejes, and Albarus.

 Aftermarket Packaging Design System